-To turn the training data for ADL occurrence into automatic detection of ADLs we examined different machine learning techniques that could be used to build classifiers to recognise ADLs.
-Within the field of machine learning, deep learning approaches are regarded as best in terms of accuracy but their downside is that they need much training data in order to be reliable.
-In addition, once the models have been created they cannot offer any explanation for recommendations or outputs that they generate.
-Our application has limited amounts of training data because there are only so many times we can ask participants to indicate when they had eating, sleeping, bathing or other ADL activities before user fatigue sets in and the quality of the annotations deteriorates.
-Our participants and our clinical partners are also wary of black box machine learning precisely because they have no explanation capabilities.
+deep learning approaches are regarded as best in terms of accuracy but their downside is that they need much training data in order to be reliable.22 In addition, once the models have been created they cannot offer any explanation for recommendations or outputs that they generate.23 Our application has limited amounts of training data because there are only so many times we can ask participants to indicate when they had eating, sleeping, bathing or other ADL activities before user fatigue sets in and the quality of the annotations deteriorates.
+Our participants and our clinical partners are also wary of black-box machine learning precisely because they have no explanation capabilities.

-Association rule mining (ARM) is a machine learning technique which automatically develops conditional rules based on input data such as sensor data readings and annotated training data.
-It is a technique which has been around for many years and used successfully in a wide range of applications.
+ARM is a machine learning technique which automatically develops conditional rules based on input data such as sensor data readings and annotated training data.24 It is a technique which has been around for many years and used successfully in a wide range of applications.25

-As the name implies, association rules are a series of if/then statements that aid the discovery of relationships between seemingly unrelated data collections.
+As the name implies, association rules are a series of if/ then statements that aid the discovery of relationships between seemingly unrelated data collections.
 ARM seeks to identify recurring patterns, correlations, or relationships in datasets.
-A rule generated by the ARM process has two parts, and antecedent and a consequent.
+A rule generated by the ARM process has two parts, an antecedent and a consequent.
 An item found in a data collection is called an antecedent, and an item found in combination with an antecedent is called a consequent.
-For instance consider the following:
+For instance, consider the following:

-"A participant is 90% more likely to watch television when he/she is having breakfast."
+A participant is 90% more likely to watch television when he/she is having breakfast.